cedar-policy/rfcs/text/0003-placeholders-in-conditions.md

 # Summary

-This RFC proposes to generalize templates in two ways:
+This RFC proposes to generalize templates in three ways:

 1. The `?principal` and `?resource` placeholders may appear in the `when`/`unless` conditions of a policy when they also appear in the policy scope.

 2. Placeholder variables are not limited to `?principal` and `?resource`.
 A general variable binding mechanism permits introducing additional placeholder variables in the policy, which can appear in the `when`/`unless` conditions.
+Moreover, these additional variables need not be linked to values of entity type only; any Cedar type is acceptable.

 # Basic examples